slatedb/slatedb/docs/0001-manifest.md

 b.await() -> succeeded
 ```

 This should be fine since the client can always retry the failed `put()` call.
-Clients that want strong ordering across puts should can use transactions.
+Clients that want strong ordering across puts can use transactions.

 _NOTE: Transactions are not something we've considered in detail.
 The current idea is to keep all transactional writes within a single SST.
 Thus, transactions should work with this protocol._